 Have you borrowed money before?
 How much did you borrow?
 From where?
 How long was the term?
-Is there a balance still due on that loan?: Sour Bakery has not borrowed money before, beyond our company credit card.
+Is there a balance still due on that loan?: Sour Bakery had not borrowed money before, beyond our company credit card.
 With that, we usually have the money on hand, use the card and pay it a few days later.
 But we recently purchased a commercial convection oven with a bank loan at 8% interest.
 We are hoping to use a Slow Money loan for the next purchase of a conventional mixer.

 Tell us about your business background.
 Have you been in business before?: Sour Bakery started in 2009 as barter/trade/for fun.
 We have been an official business for 3 years in North Carolina.

 Are there other lenders involved in your project or business?: Not yet, we are applying for Downtown Burlington grants, and female entrepreneur funding.